panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 While it might be tempting to use the short syntax as much as possible, it must be done wisely.

 I shorten the functions as long as it increases readability.
-Otherwise, it's ok to keep the curly braces and `return` keyword.
+Generally, I favor readability over conciseness, so sometimes I would deliberately keep the curly braces and `return` keyword.

 Let's define a concise factory function: